GoudanHan/APLAS2022/README.md

   <li><a href="#nate">Redo NATE's experiments under the <em>new metric</em>.</a></li>
 </ul>

-<h2 id="training">Training NLP Language Model, BERT, through different methodologies for type error diagnosis.</h2>
+<h2 id="training">Natrual Language Model for type error diagnosis, run <a href="https://www.kaggle.com/allengeng123/inference/edit"> directly calculate accruacy of models</a>.
 <h3>Environment Introduction & Setting up </h3>
-For this experiment, we used Kaggle notebook and its GPU accelerator to train the following models:
+For this experiment, we used Kaggle notebook and its GPU accelerator to train the following models.
+The notebook currently support the following models:
 <ul>
   <li>BERT-small</li>
   <li>BERT-medium</li>